 Deer Valley is closed to all uphill travel during the ski season.
 Nordic skiing, sledding, snowshoeing, and ski touring are not allowed within resort boundaries before, during, or after operational hours throughout the ski season.
 Deer Valley asks that skiers and other uphill users respect closures, since they perform snow making, grooming, and avalanche mitigation work during the off-hours.

-While not officially within the Park City area, Brighton is arguably the best resort to ski tour at in the Wasatch Mountain Range.
+While not officially within the Park City area, Brighton is arguably the best resort for ski touring in the Wasatch Range.
 As the crow flies, Brighton is not far from Park City, but it’s about an hour drive from Park City during the winter due to road closures.
-Located at the top of Big Cottonwood Canyon above Salt Lake City, Brighton resort is on the Uinta-Wasatch-Cache National Forest, which the resort has partnered with to develop a skier-friendly uphill travel policy.
+Located at the top of Big Cottonwood Canyon above Salt Lake City, Brighton resort is within the Uinta-Wasatch-Cache National Forest, which the resort partners with to develop a skier-friendly uphill travel policy.

 Part of that uphill policy consists of a traffic light mounted above the ticket window on the Brighton center.
 When the light is green, skiers are allowed to skin up the resort during operational hours by utilizing designated routes on Great Western and Millicent.
 When the light is yellow, skiers should exercise caution and treat the terrain and snowpack as unpatrolled backcountry.
-When the light is red, no uphill travel is permitted within the resort’s boundaries—this is mainly in effect due to high avalanche danger.
+When the light is red, no uphill travel is permitted within the resort’s boundaries—typically during periods of high avalanche danger.
 As always, Brighton asks that skiers respect closures, stay off of freshly groomed runs, and give snow-making and grooming operations a wide berth while skinning and skiing.

 Sitting at the top of Little Cottonwood Canyon, which is about an hour-and-a-half drive from Park City, Alta is known for getting significant amounts of early season snowfall due to its high elevation and geographic location.
 This makes Alta one of the best ski resorts in the Wasatch Mountain Range to get out for an early season ski tour.
-Being that the majority of Alta is on the Uinta-Wasatch-Cache National Forest, Alta maintains an open uphill policy before and after its operating season.
-During the operating season, which generally runs between the end of November and mid April, Alta is closed to all uphill traffic, with the exception of the summer road that can be accessed from the Grizzly Gulch Trailhead.
-A popular early season tour at Alta begins at the base of the Collins Lift and runs up to the top of Germania pass, where you’ll have the option to ski either back into Collins Gulch or Albion Basin.
+Being that the majority of Alta is within the Uinta-Wasatch-Cache National Forest, Alta maintains an open uphill policy before and after its operating season.
+During the operating season, which generally lasts from the end of November until mid April, Alta is closed to all uphill traffic with the exception of the summer road that can be accessed from the Grizzly Gulch Trailhead.
+A popular early season tour at Alta begins at the base of the Collins Lift and runs up to the top of Germania pass where you’ll have the option to ski either back into Collins Gulch or Albion Basin.

-If you decide to ditch the chairlift and hit the skin track this winter, it’s always a good idea to wear brightly colored outerwear and a headlamp to stay visible to snowcat operators and other resort employees.
-With that, you cannot count on ski patrol to assist you in the event of an accident, so it’s good to be in the habit of practicing safe backcountry protocol and always carry a shovel, probe, beacon, and first-aid kit in the event an accident does occur.
+If you decide to ditch the chairlift and hit the skin track this winter, it’s always a good idea to wear brightly colored outerwear and a headlamp to stay visible to grooming operations and other resort employees.
+With that said, you cannot count on ski patrol to assist you in the event of an accident, so practice safe backcountry protocol by always carrying a shovel, probe, beacon, and first-aid kit.
 In addition to physically preparing yourself for future backcountry tours, skinning uphill in the resort can also be a great time to practice beacon drills and other backcountry rescue techniques for when you do venture beyond the resort and deeper into the backcountry—now go get it!

 By: Jeff Sorenson, Senior Editor & Content Manager